|< Back 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 Next >

 2016Heavy flooding kills 14 people in Thailand and badly affects the islands of Samui and Pha Ngan in the Gulf of Thailand.

 2016Actor, Peter Vaughan, dies in Mannings Heath, West Sussex, England, at age 93.
 He appeared in the films The 39 Steps, Village of the Damned, I Thank a Fool, The Naked Runner, A Twist of Sand, Eyewitness, Straw Dogs, The Mackintosh Man, 11 Harrowhouse, Time Bandits, The French Lieutenants Woman, The Remains of the Day, Death at a Funeral, and Game of Thrones.

-PHOTOS TOP TO BOTTOM: Saint Nicholas; Henry VI of England; Jean Eugène Robert-Houdin; The Washington Post logo; Lynn Fontanne; Ira Gershwin; Agnes Moorehead; Baby Face Nelson; a Baskin-Robbins ice cream cone; Bobby Van; the Everglades National Park in Florida; Craig Newmark; Satoru Iwata; James Taylor LP by James Taylor; Charles Deutsch with one of his cars; Frances Bavier; Mimi Smith; Werner Klemperer; and Dobie Gray.
+PHOTOS TOP TO BOTTOM: Saint Nicholas; Henry VI of England; Jean Eugène Robert-Houdin; The Washington Post logo; Lynn Fontanne; Ira Gershwin; Agnes Moorehead; Baby Face Nelson; a Baskin-Robbins ice cream cone; Bobby Van; the Everglades National Park in Florida; Craig Newmark; Satoru Iwata; James Taylor LP by James Taylor; Charles Deutsch with one of his cars; Frances Bavier; Mimi Smith; Werner Klemperer; Dobie Gray; and Johnny Hallyday.